Skip to main content

 Leadership in Advanced Clinical Practice

-Apply leadership theories to inform, manage, and develop healthcare services.
-Identify service needs, improvements, challenges, and opportunities.
-Develop leadership capabilities to improve service and clinical practice.
+Learn how to use leadership theories to plan, manage, and develop healthcare services.
+You'll identify needs, challenges, and opportunities for change.
+Build your skills to support better services and strengthen clinical practice.

 A student doctor examining a manikin patient in a mock ward hospital bed with three student nurses and student doctor